agershun/WebSQLShim/README.md

 ## Warning
-Work in Progress.
+Sorry, work still in progress.
 Only [WebSQL/SQLite SQL parser](src/sqliteparser.jison) is ready for the moment.

+You can also look at the [AlaSQL](http://github.com/agershun/alasql) project with IndexedDB support.

 ## Usage